 - some see circumcision as mutilation to the body

-- it is not a life-or-death procedure
+- there is no life-or-death indication for the procedure

 - abnormal urination within 12 hours of the circumcision